whyansh/whyansh/README.md

 - 🌱 Currently learning full-stack web development.
 - 💞️ Open to collaborating once I master full-stack dev.
 - 📫 Reach me on LinkedIn & Twitter @whyansh
-- ⚡ Fun fact: We are all working from rocks; they are just silicon chips—crazy.
+- ⚡ Fun fact: We are all working from rocks; they are just silicon chips, crazy no?